deviceplug/btleplug/README.md

 This library **DOES NOT SUPPORT BLUETOOTH 2/CLASSIC**.
 There are no plans to add BT2/Classic support.

+## v0.8+, now with Async!

+Note that as of v0.8, btleplug is now async, using tokio as a runtime.
+The API has changed drastically since 0.7, and no longer resembles [rumble](https://github.com/mwylde/rumble) as much as it did before.

+While we've done our best to test it, we expect there will be issues with this release.
+[Please file issues as you find them](https://github.com/deviceplug/btleplug/issues/) and we will address them as soon as possible.

 ## Development Goals

 The issues in this repo reflect the development goals of the project.
 First and foremost is getting